mianfrigo/mfg-express-typescript-generator/README.md

 ## Debugging

-During development, _express-generator-typescript_ uses `webpack` compile the typescript code to jascript and `nodemon` to restart the server when changes are detected.
+During development, _@mianfrigo/express-typescript-generator_ uses `webpack` compile the typescript code to jascript and `nodemon` to restart the server when changes are detected.

 Happy coding